The RNAS & Fleet Air Arm’s Forgotten Chapel

 “which, says Lamb, ‘disintegrated at once, bursting apart in masses of red-hot steel splinters about 3 or 4 feet long, which tore through every obstruction setting on fire all the aircraft that were not already burning and decapitating anyone who might be standing in the way’. […] The RNVR element was badly cut up.
 Out of four officers, only one survived the bombing.
 Anthony Francis Xavier Mardel-Ferreira was killed outright;” (pg.
 133)

-The Illustrious would limp into the Grand Harbour on the 12th; 5 days later it would be the target of Malta’s most devastating air raids.
-Meanwhile, the 126 bodies were hastily loaded amidst the incessant air-raids onto minesweeper HMS Fermoy and buried at sea just outside the southern coast of Malta.
+The Illustrious would limp into the Grand Harbour on the 12th; 4 days later it would be the target of Malta’s most devastating air raid hitherto.
+Meanwhile, the 126 bodies were hastily loaded amidst the incessant air-raids onto minesweeper HMS Fermoy and buried at sea just outside the Southern coast of Malta.

 Tony Mardel can be found on the Lee-On Solent FAA memorial.
-In Malta, no memory of Tony or the many other victims from the Illustrious is memorialized, apart from the chapel.
-Upon reading the story, Fr.
-Mintoff remembered an important detail: the original altar, which was donated to a local historical organization, was shaped like a boat, likely inspired by the silhouette of HMS Illustrious, but also appearing as if coming to the observer ‘head on’.
+In Malta, no memory of Tony or the many other victims from the Illustrious is memorialized, apart from the chapel, unofficially.
+The original altar, which was donated to a local historical organization, was shaped like a boat, likely inspired by the silhouette of HMS Illustrious, but also appearing as if coming to the observer ‘head on’.
 This was later confirmed by other members of the chapel’s congregation in Fr.
 Scott’s time, to whom I am indebted for sharing their story and photos.

 Do you have any information about the chapel?
 Get in touch with us!